-Students gather to plan, to celebrate, to empower, and learn at our annual Teen Institute.
+Students gather to plan, celebrate, empower and learn at our annual Teen Institute.
 Representing Canyon Del Oro, Cienega, Desert View, Flowing Wells, Palo Verde, Pueblo, Sunnyside, and Tucson High, as well as Apollo Middle School, youth spent six days at the University of Arizona, with ten caring and dedicated adults, mapping out projects for the coming year, learning about themselves, learning about others, making friends, and making memories.

 That’s 83 students consuming 2,500 snacks, walking 8.2 miles each day, climbing 16 flights of stairs, 86 hours of work in a week, and building immeasurable power and connections in life.

-YES is an initiative in Pima County over the past twelve yearsthat mobilizes the power of youth to create conditions for success in schools and communities.
-YES involves teams from area high schools in a leadership effort that benefits schools and neighborhoods by raising youth voices in messages about community, healthy living, achievement and striving for an alcohol and drug free teen life.
+YES is an initiative in Pima County over the past twelve years that mobilizes the power of youth to create conditions for success in schools and communities.
+YES involves teams from area high schools in a leadership effort that benefits schools and neighborhoods by raising youth voices in messages about community, healthy living, achievement, and striving for an alcohol and drug-free teen life.

 Teams returning in the new school year 2015-2016 to put their new knowledge and skills into practice by working to increase the sense of connectedness among students and staff at their schools and integrating a youth voice into community efforts with established area coalitions.